Animal Welfare Act 1999

 Schedule 4: Transitional, savings, and related provisions, or

-"Rules to help when animal welfare laws change"
+"Rules to help change to new animal welfare laws"

 3Agencies authorised to use animals in protecting human health or safety or enforcing the law Empowered by s 179